timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 **Healthy life expectancy at birth** is similar to money.
 It seems the better the life expectancy, the more highly you evaluate your life.
 However, life expectancy doesn't seem to have a strong association with emotional well-being.
 This intuitively makes sense.
 We need to be healthy and alive to be happy, but being healthy and alive doesn't *make* us happy.

-Meanwhile, **social support** has similar associations with life evaluations and positive / negative emotions.
+Meanwhile, **social support** has strong associations with both life evaluations and emotional well-being.
 When we have positive social relationships. we evaluate our lives more highly and we feel good in our day-to-day lives.

 **Freedom to make life choices** and **generosity** have even larger associations with positive affect than with life-evaluation.
 People who have autonomy and who are generous *feel* happier, even if they don't evaluate their lives more highly than others.